Santander Bank

-Sovereign Bank was rebranded as Santander Bank on October 17, 2013; the stadium, arena, and performing arts center for which it has naming rights were also rebranded.
+Sovereign Bank changed its name to Santander Bank on October 17, 2013; the stadium, arena, and performing arts center for which it has naming rights were also rebranded.

 History

 Santander Bank, N.A., was founded on October 8, 1902 as Sovereign Bank, a savings and loan in Wyomissing, Pennsylvania.
 The company's earliest customers were largely textile workers.
 Sovereign expanded rapidly during the savings and loan crisis of the 1980s and 1990s, acquiring numerous other banks.
 In 2000, Sovereign bought 278 New England branches from the newly merged FleetBoston Financial, becoming the third-largest retail bank in the Boston area.
 This transaction was driven by a requirement from bank regulators that Fleet Bank and BankBoston divest 306 branches as a condition for merger.

-45 years before the founding of Sovereign Bank, its future parent was founded as Banco Santander on 15 May 1857, with the approval of Queen Isabel II of Spain.
+Forty-five years before the founding of Sovereign Bank, its future parent was founded as Banco Santander on 15 May 1857, with the approval of Queen Isabel II of Spain.
 The bank grew and in the 1920s started to build a network of branches.
 In 1942 it opened in Madrid.
 In 1934 Emilio Botín Sanz de Sautuola y López became director, and in 1950, chairman.
 He expanded the bank throughout Spain, and in 1957 it was Spain's seventh-largest bank.
 In 1976 it acquired First National Bank of Puerto Rico, and in 1982 Banco Español-Chile.
-In 1986, Emilio oldest son, Emilio Botin-Sanz de Sautuola y García de los Ríos, succeeded him.
+In 1986, Emilio's oldest son, Emilio Botin-Sanz de Sautuola y García de los Ríos, succeeded him.
 In the late 1980s he acquired CC-Bank in Germany and a stake was in Banco de Comercio e Industria in Portugal.
 In 1989, the "Supercuenta Santander" was launched.

 Sovereign bought the naming rights to Mercer County's new arena in 1999 in support of newly acquired Trenton Savings Bank (formerly TSFS) and other New Jersey branches for a ten-year term.
 In following years, the bank also named the Sovereign Center arena and Sovereign Performing Arts Center in Reading, Pennsylvania, and Sovereign Bank Stadium in York, Pennsylvania.

 In June 2006, Banco Santander purchased almost 20% of Sovereign Bank for $2.4 billion.
 As Banco Santander owned 25% of Sovereign, it had the right to buy the bank for $40 per share for one year beginning in the middle of 2008.
-On June 1, 2006, Sovereign Bank purchased Independence Community Bank Corp. of Brooklyn, New York, for $3.6 billion in cash.
+On 1 June 2006, Sovereign Bank purchased Independence Community Bank Corp. of Brooklyn, New York, for $3.6 billion in cash.
 Sovereign completed the transition process of Independence and S.I.
-Bank & Trust customers on September 9, 2006.
+Bank & Trust customers on 9 September 2006.
 Sovereign financed this merger through its partial sale to Spain's Banco Santander Central Hispano.